Old Bridge High School: Athletics

 In 2001, the Knights football team, went on to play at High Point Solutions Stadium in the Central Jersey Group IV title game, losing to an undefeated J.P.
 Stevens High School team 14–7.
 In 2015, the Knights football team made a second appearance in the Central Jersey Group V title game, falling to an undefeated South Brunswick High School by a score of 42–0 in the tournament final.
 In 2018, Old Bridge and East Brunswick High School played their 25th and final Thanksgiving Day game, with Old Bridge winning 22 of the 25 games in the series.
 The two schools will continue to have a "Battle of Route 18" rivalry game that will be played as part of the regular schedule.

 The boys' track team won the Group IV indoor relay state championship in 2002 and 2010.

-The boys track team won the Group IV spring track state championship in 2005, 2006 and 2016.
+The boys track team won the Group IV spring / outdoor track state championship in 2005, 2006 and 2016.

 The boys track team won the indoor track Group IV state championship in 2008 and 2016.

-In 2008, the girls' softball team went to win the Red Division title for the second year in succession, the GMC Championship, and the Central Jersey Group IV sectional championship with a 2–1 win against Hunterdon Central Regional High School.
+In 2008, the girls' softball team went to win the Red Division title for the second year in succession, the Greater Middlesex Conference championship, and the Central Jersey Group IV sectional championship with a 2–1 win against Hunterdon Central Regional High School.

 In 2010, the boys' soccer team had the most successful soccer year in school history when they went on to play in the Central Jersey Group IV title game, losing to Freehold Township High School by a score of 1–0 in the final.

-In the fall of 2012, the girls' soccer team completed the most successful soccer year in school history when they made the finals in the Central Jersey Group IV title game, losing to Montgomery.
+In 2012, the girls' soccer team completed the most successful soccer year in school history when they made the finals in the Central Jersey Group IV title game, losing 6–0 to Montgomery High School.

 The boys volleyball team won the overall state championship in 2018 (defeating Southern Regional High School in the final match of the tournament) and 2019 (vs. Fair Lawn High School).
 In 2018, the team won the school's first Tournament of Champions title in any sport with a win in the finals against Southern Regional.
 The team repeated as state champion in 2019 with a win in three sets in the finals against Fair Lawn High School.
+In June 2022, the team lost the first set and came back to win 2–1 against Southern to earn their fourth consecutive ToC title.